937-382-8020

 Soon-To-Be Oral Surgeons Also Complete Residencies

-After graduating from their dental schools, students who are training to be dental surgical specialists take part in a residency program in which they’re placed in hospitals to receive hands-on experience.
+After graduating from their dental schools, students who are training to be dental surgical specialists take part in a residency program in which they’re placed in hospitals to receive even more hands-on experience.
 This phase of their education typically lasts from 4-6 years, and it’s highly competitive.

 Residents receive thorough anesthesia training.
 Sedation used in oral surgeries has the potential for unintended side effects when administered improperly.
 Residents training to be oral maxillofacial surgeons take part in months-long training to ensure they know the ins and outs of safely administering deep sedation and general anesthesia to patients.